-Mr W brought his complaint to the Financial Ombudsman Service in June 2020.
-One of our Investigators considered the merits of Mr W's complaint and he thought it should be upheld.
-In summary, he:
+Mr M brought his complaint to the Financial Ombudsman Service in August 2020.
+One of our Investigators considered the merits of Mr M's complaint and thought it should be upheld.
+In summary he:

-Set out the considerations relevant to reaching his view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law
+- Said he considered Mr M's complaint had been made within the time limits that apply and was within this Service's jurisdiction to consider. - o Set out the considerations relevant to reaching his view on the complaint, including: - the Financial Conduct Authority's (FCA's) Principles for Businesses - publications issued by the FCA (and its predecessor, the FSA) - relevant case law

-- Accepted that Options was not authorised to, and had no responsibility to, provide advice to Mr W - Said Options had a responsibility to carry out due diligence on unregulated introducers and should have done more at the outset of its relationship with Caledonian and drawn fair and reasonable conclusions from this which would've led it to not accept Mr W's application - Said Caledonian was providing advice without following a proper process or having the appropriate qualifications, and it arranged the transfer of Mr W's pension and the investment in the FPI bond that followed.
-Options should have realised Mr W was being advised and that Caledonian was carrying out regulated activities in the UK.
-This alone should have led Options to refuse the business, because Caledonian was not authorised to carry on such activities - Said the high volume of cases submitted by Caledonian and high level of commission it received, and its failure to provide its company accounts should have caused Options concern - Concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian.
-And had Options done so, Mr W's transaction would not have taken place - Explained that FSMA S27 provides an alternative basis on which Mr W's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, Mr W's agreement with Options came about as a result of that, and Options knew or should have known this - Said he believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA S28) in the circumstances.
+- information gathered from other complaints the Financial Ombudsman Service has received that are very similar to Mr M's, about the relationship between Options and Caledonian - Accepted that Options was not authorised to, and had no responsibility to, provide advice to Mr M - Said Options had a responsibility to carry out due diligence on unregulated introducers - Said Caledonian was providing advice, Options should have realised Mr M was being advised, and Options should have known Caledonian was not authorised to carry on such activities - Said the high volume of cases submitted by Caledonian, the high rate of commission it received, and its failure to provide its accounts should have caused Options concern - Concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian.
+And had Options done so, Mr M's transaction would not have taken place. - Explained that the Financial Services and Markets Act 2000 (FSMA) S.27 provides a further basis on which Mr M's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, Mr M's agreement with Options came about as a result of that, and Options knew or should have known this - Said he believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA S.28) in the circumstances

-Finally, our Investigator set out how Options should put things right by putting Mr W as far as possible, into the position he would now be in but for Options accepting the business from Caledonian.
-He considered that if Options had acted appropriately, it's more likely than not that Mr W would have remained a member of the pension scheme he transferred into the SIPP.
-So, our Investigator set out how Options should calculate Mr W's losses and compensate him.
+Finally, our Investigator set out how Options should put things right by putting Mr M as far as possible, into the position Mr M would now be in but for Options accepting the business from Caledonian.
+Our Investigator considered that if Options had acted appropriately, it's more likely than not that Mr M would have remained a member of the pension scheme he transferred into the SIPP.
+So, our Investigator set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr W £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from his Armed Forces pension.
+Our Investigator also recommended Options pay Mr M £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from his Armed Forces pension.

-Mr W accepted our Investigator's view, but Options didn't respond.
+Mr M accepted our Investigator's view, but Options didn't respond.